veroanalytic/66-days-of-data/log.md

   - Portugal: Travel History: 34 / Total Cases: 871
   - Italy: Travel History: 23 / Total Cases: 805
   - Countries with low volume of confirmed cases heavily skew the analysis
+- As a late night session, I decided to start doing exploration of another dataset.
+This time a movie industry dataset.
+  - I'll be following along with Alex The Analyst's Portfolio project on YouTube: https://www.youtube.com/watch?v=iPYVYBtUTyE&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=5&t=215s&ab_channel=AlexTheAnalyst

 **Thoughts:**
 Headed to the gym, will reflect after.

+Still spending several hours a day on doing analytics in VS Code (Jupyter Notebooks plugin), and having a blast.
+I feel repetition is key to being able to building a efficient and sustainable approach to analysis.

+Definitely still in the beginning stages, but I am hopeful to become more proficient with time.

 **Link to work:**